-4.40 ELECTRONIC GAME REPRODUCTION AND PHOTOGRAPHY
+4.33 ELECTRONIC GAME REPRODUCTION AND PHOTOGRAPHY

-- A. Videotaping and Filming The use of electronic communication equipment, includes, but is not limited to computer, film, television, web casts and video tape. - B. Regular Season Contests It is permissible for a school or a school representative to film or videotape regular season contests in which the school team is participating.
-Any use of tape or film for coaching purposes must comply with the national Federation rule book restrictions for each sport, individual athletic league rules, and local board of education policy.
+- B. Videotaping and Filming The use of electronic communication equipment, includes, but is not limited to computer, film, television, web casts and video tape. - B. Regular Season Contests Any use of tape or film for coaching purposes must comply with the national Federation rule book restrictions for each sport, individual athletic league rules, and local board of education policy.